top of page

 Andrew-Project-Development-info-echotatech-com-echotatech-com-Mail-10-09-2025_04_19_PM.avi

-First Compilation: These compilations need to be resequenced.
-Right now they are really a list of some of the best tracks that Kevin Shields contributed, along with a few by the other members of the band, and a few MBV Rarities.
+First Compilation: These compilations need to be sequenced.
+They were a long time ago but right now they are really just a "Best of" the things from all the different pages of this website, along with a few things by other members of the band, and a few MBV Rarities.
+A few of the other noteworthy recordings by the other members can be found in the band's discography.

 1. ‘If They Move, Kill ’Em (Kevin Shields mix)’ – Primal Scream (from 1998) (Not XTRMNTR Version)